A Sigma Point-based Low Complexity Algorithm for Multipath-based SLAM in MIMO Systems: Numerical Evaluation

 \subsubsection{Experiment 1}

-We consider a scenario, in which the agent and \ac{pa} have a \ac{los} connection throughout the whole trajectory and display the results in Fig.~\ref{fig:results}a - \ref{fig:results}d.
-The eCDF of the agent's position error in Fig.~\ref{fig:results}c and the \ac{rmse} in Fig.~\ref{fig:results}d show similar results for the \ac{sp} and particle-based implementations with $100\ist000$ particles, both of them coming close to the CRLB.
-The mean OSPA of all VAs (Fig.~\ref{fig:results}a) is higher for the \ac{sp} implementation when compared to the $50\ist000$ and $100\ist000$ particle versions, which can be traced back to a higher mean cardinality error displayed in Fig.~\ref{fig:results}b.
+In this experiment the agent and \ac{pa} have \ac{los} connection throughout the whole trajectory.
+The results are displayed in Fig.~\ref{fig:results}a - \ref{fig:results}d.
+The eCDF of the agent's position error in Fig.~\ref{fig:results}c and the \ac{rmse} in Fig.~\ref{fig:results}d show similar results for the proposed algorithm and particle-based \ac{mpslam} with $100\ist000$ particles, both of them almost reaching the CRLB.
+The mean OSPA of all VAs (Fig.~\ref{fig:results}a) is higher for the proposed algorithm when compared to the $50\ist000$ and $100\ist000$ particle versions, which can be attributed to a higher mean cardinality error displayed in Fig.~\ref{fig:results}b.
 The $10\ist000$-particle implementation leads to an agent estimation error larger than $10\mathrm{cm}$ in $8\%$ of cases.
-The differences in runtime are significant, with the \ac{sp} version being about $100$ times faster than the comparison algorithm with $100\ist000$ particles and around $10$ times faster for $10\ist000$ particles.
-Comparable runtimes could be achieved using $1\ist000$ particles, which leads to a total loss of the agent's trajectory in all $500$ realizations.
+The differences in runtime are significant, with the proposed algorithm being about $100$ times faster than the particle-based \ac{mpslam} with $100\ist000$ particles and around $10$ times faster for $10\ist000$ particles.
+Comparable runtimes could be achieved using $1\ist000$ particles, which, however, leads to a total loss of the agent's trajectory in all $500$ realizations.